QuantumMapleQC/Renegate/README.md

 # Renegate
-Renegate is an open-source / app soon enough will be fully stable
+Renegate is an open-source / app soon enough will be fully stable (Originally created by Zenny)